chandrakanth-c/patterns-in-algorithms/dynamic-programming.md

 ## 1.3 - Properties of a problem that suggests that it is a DP problem

-2 main properties of a problem tha suggests that the given problem can be solved using DP are: <br>
+2 main properties of a problem that suggests that the given problem can be solved using DP are: <br>
 * Overlapping Subproblems <br>
 * Optimal Substructure